-- Present information in a clear and concise manner to sufficient depth for the audience. e.g., a briefing to a supervisor / manager explaining an operational procedure - Demonstrates that others' views are considered and support, where required, is offered to them. e.g., examples of how they have taken on board others' views (internal / regulatory) and modified an operational procedure to cater for the changes - Speaks confidently, listens to others and takes required action to progress work. e.g., a briefing to a stakeholder/manager to explain the requirements of an operational procedure
+- Present information in a clear and concise manner to sufficient depth for the audience. e.g., a briefing / presentation to a supervisor / manager of their progress with an asset management project - Demonstrates that others' views are considered and support, where required, is offered to them. e.g., examples of how they have taken on board other views (internal / regulatory) and modified a project to cater for the changes - Speaks confidently, listens to others and takes required action to progress work. e.g., a briefing / meeting with a stakeholder/manager to understand the requirements of a new project